Finesse/QueryScribe/docs/grammars.md

 # Grammars

-Grammar compiles queries to SQL with bindings.
+Grammar compiles queries to an SQL text with bindings.

 Available grammars: